 To copy a histogram or CDF as text, choose Copy Histogram Function (shortcut CNTL F/ CMND F) from the Edit menu.

 This will copy the binned values of the data to your clipboard.
 You can then paste this into a spreadsheet program (e.g. MS Excel, Graphpad Prism) and recreate the histogram.
 Two columns will be pasted.
-The first is the bin value which will range from 1-255 (FlowJo utilizes 256 bins for histograms).
-The second is the number of events for any given bin value.
+The first is the fluorescence value where the bin starts.
+FlowJo utilizes 4096 bins calculating statistics, so there will be 4096 rows.
+The second is the number of events for a given bin.
 To recreate the histogram, simply make an area chart of the event count column.